Bananz0/GalaxyBookEnabler/README.md

 - Samsung may update their apps to detect or block this method
 - Features may break with future Samsung app updates

+## Legal Notice

+### Interoperability Notice (EU)

+This software is developed for the purpose of achieving interoperability between Samsung software services and third-party hardware platforms (non-Samsung PCs), in accordance with the rights granted under the EU Computer Programs Directive (2009/24/EC).
+It allows users to exercise their right to use legally obtained software on the hardware of their choice by resolving arbitrary compatibility checks.

 ## Links

 - [GitHub Repository](https://github.com/Bananz0/GalaxyBookEnabler)